Bibbleboop/my-react-portfolio/README.md

 Reach out by email nicjah@hotmail.com

-You can also me a message through my comments box on teh contact page
+You can also me a message through my comments box on the contact page
 ```